Attitude Coverage

 7. Click OK.

-You can use Assets properties to specify the STK objects used to provide coverage.
+You can use the Assets properties page to specify the STK objects used to provide coverage.
+In this case, your assets are the entire constellation of GPS satellites.

 1. Select the Basic - Assets page.

-2. Select All_Sats () in the Assets list.
+2. Select GPSConstellation () in the Assets list.

 4. Click OK.